gocd/docs.go.cd/content/installation/upgrading_go.md

 sudo yum upgrade go-server
 ```

-#### Mac OS X
+#### MacOS

-The Mac OS X edition of GoCD does not support upgrades.
+The MacOS edition of GoCD does not support upgrades.
 You should simply extract a new version of the GoCD server into a new location and copy over the config and artifacts directory from the old location.